roeldev/log-interceptor/README.md

 ### logInterceptor(callbackFn)
 Starts the log interceptor.
-It is possible to handle the intercepted output by provinding your own custom callback function.
+It is possible to handle the intercepted output by providing your own custom callback function.

 If you want to display the output, or pass it down to a level below, let the callback function return `true`:
 ```js